These guides are AI-generated educational summaries — not legal or medical advice.

 Not requesting a copy of the completed DBQ after the exam

-Why: You have the right to request a copy of the DBQ.
+You have the right to request a copy of the DBQ.
 Reviewing it allows you to identify errors, omissions, or inaccurate characterizations of your symptoms before it is submitted to the VA rater.

-Do this instead: At the end of the exam, ask the examiner or facility staff how you can obtain a copy of the completed DBQ.
+Instead: At the end of the exam, ask the examiner or facility staff how you can obtain a copy of the completed DBQ.
 If errors are found, contact your VSO immediately to request a supplemental or corrected opinion.

 Impact: All levels